 The Fiesta MK1, manufactured from 1976 to 1983, was available in 2 mod [...]

 Respect your neighbour and hopefully, they will respect you – it’s pretty standard behaviour.
 Unfortunately, however, theory and practice don’t always unite, as one in three disagreements that occur between neighbours is related to parking or cars.
 With more and more household having two or in some cases, even more, cars, houses and driveways getting smaller and cars getting bigger is it any real wonder that conflicts can occur on an all too regular basis.

 According to an AA survey carried out in 2013, 33% of disagreements with neighbours are car related.
-These can be split into the following categories: Blocking access to a property [...]
+These can be split into the following categories: Blocking access to a property or driveway (1 [...]

 Check out last weeks article about the Classic Austin Mini

 With summer on its way, and a new batch of cars fresh off the production line, many of us might just be thinking about an upgrade, perhaps even go topless.
 Despite the changeable and often wet weather we get in the UK, we actually buy more convertibles than any other country in Europe.
 In fact, our mild summers provide the perfect conditions for driving with the roof down.
 You still get the fresh air and the sunshine, but don’t have to worry so much about heat stroke or sunburn.

 Fortunately, driving a convertible no longer means droughts, leaks and a flapping canvas.
 Today’s convertibles offer drivers comfort and refinement that you would expect with any solid-roofed vehicle.